ohsc/dnspod-ddns/README.md

 dnspod-ddns --dns-domain yourdomain.com --dns-host yourhost --user youremail --passwd yourpassword --daemon
 ```

+In some cases, you may want to resolve the name with your local IP instead of public IP.
+Just use `--localip` or `-l`

 ## License

 Copyright (c) 2012 Chao Shen.
 This software is licensed under the BSD License.